-As to the claim that somehow organically produced food is more nutritious, Mr. Walsh is ignoring a recent study, "Nutritional quality of organic foods: a systematic review", published in American Society for Clinical Nutrition that could demonstrate no scientifically measurable nutritional difference between conventionally and organically produced foods.
+As to the claim that somehow organically produced food is more nutritious, Mr. Walsh is ignoring a recent study published in a British medical journal^b that could demonstrate no scientifically measurable nutritional difference between conventionally and organically produced foods.
 With regard to manure production, 1000 head of cattle, regardless of where or how they are raised will produce roughly equivalent amounts of manure, which virtually every farmer and rancher values as a nutrient source for any crop they are raising, and as a means of reducing production costs of those crops.
 However, grass-fed cattle actually require more time to reach market weight, and thus, ultimately require more total pounds of feed and produce more waste.